kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ### Retrieving Balance

-To retrieve the balance of your account in Kin call the `GetBalance` method:
+To retrieve the balance of your account in KIN call the `GetBalance` method:

 ```csharp
 account.GetBalance( ( ex, balance ) =>